All resources

 Step 4: Evaluate the Model Performance

-BigQuery automatically calculates performance metrics based on the model type, such as precision, recall, accuracy, F1 score, log loss, or ROC AUC.
-You can view these metrics in the EVALUATION tab within the BigQuery console, or access them via SQL queries like ML.EVALUATE.
+BigQuery automatically calculates key performance metrics based on the model type, such as precision, recall, accuracy, F1 score, log loss, and ROC AUC.
+You can view these in the EVALUATION tab or via ML.EVALUATE queries.

 These metrics help assess model performance.
 If the results are unsatisfactory, you can return to the model training step to fine-tune and improve performance.